analogdevicesinc/msdk/USERGUIDE.md

 ![Figure 47](res/Fig47.jpg)

 Alternatively, *watch expressions* can be used.
-These can be set for registers and varaibles.
+These can be set for registers and variables.
 (For example, the `sysctrl` register below).

 ![image](https://user-images.githubusercontent.com/38844790/177819247-ccf90782-e1e6-44f2-8605-c39fc15c09a6.png)